-- Active social media presence and coordinated approach for sharing content on LinkedIn, Facebook, YouTube, Twitter, Google+, and Instagram.
+- Have an active social media presence and coordinated approach for sharing content on LinkedIn, Facebook, YouTube, Twitter, Google+, and Instagram.

 - Do a Google Test (Google search) for your name and evaluate your online presence.

-- Create profiles on high domain authority websites like behance, about.me, resume.com to build an online presence.
+- Create profiles on high domain authority websites like Behance, and about.me, resume.com to build an online presence.

-- Setting up Google Alerts or Mention Alerts can help you keep track of content being published and curated about you.
+- Set up Google Alerts or Mention Alerts to help you keep track of content being published and curated about you.

 - Use Facebook privacy for permissions to tag you in a photo or status in order to prevent any reputational damage that an inappropriate image shared by a friend/acquaintance may cause.

 Search yourself on Google to see what content you rank for.
 If anything comes up that you’re not happy with, be sure to delete it from the appropriate website or social channel.
 If you don’t have the ability to do this, you can submit an EU Privacy Removal to Google.
-If approved, certain web results that relate to your name can be deleted from the search results (although they won’t be deleted from the web completely).
+Once approved, certain web content that relates to your name can be deleted from the search results (although it won’t be deleted from the web completely).

 Building a positive digital footprint takes more than a post or two in the morning.
 It is an ongoing process throughout each day that many people do not have time for.
 Cleaning up old social media posts to create a more positive digital footprint poses a major challenge for many students, especially when they have hundreds, even thousands, of posts over a number of years.
-Perhaps you would like a fresh start–deleting all posts before or between given times.
-For little to no costs, websites like Hootsuite, TwitterDeck, and HubSpot allow users to manage their social media posts, track followers, schedule upcoming content, and more.
+If you would like a fresh start, begin by deleting all posts before or between given times.
+Additionally, websites like Hootsuite, TwitterDeck, and HubSpot allow users to manage their social media posts, track followers, schedule upcoming content, and more for little to no cost.

 Join or create a Network Learning Space.
-A Network Learning Space, or NLS, is a community of like-minded people and/or professionals on social media and content sharing sites like Twitter, Facebook, Pinterest, Google+, etc. who exchange experiences, tips, support, and resources for a given topic.
-Your NLS can focus on any one (sometimes two) niche, ranging from video game walkthroughs to parents of children with autism.
-Not only will a NLS demonstrate your knowledge of something you are passionate about, but it can also increase your online network and build your digital footprint.
+A Network Learning Space, or NLS, is a community of like-minded people and/or professionals on social media and content sharing sites like Twitter, Facebook, Pinterest, etc. who exchange experiences, tips, support, and resources for a given topic.
+Your NLS can focus on any one or more niches, ranging from video game walkthroughs to parents of children with autism.
+Not only will an NLS demonstrate your knowledge of something you are passionate about, but it can also increase your online network and build your digital footprint.